-The endearing southern drawl draws people in like a magnet.
+When she talks, the endearing southern drawl draws people in like a magnet.
 And when she sings, there’s no doubt that EG Kight means business.
 With her rich vocals, captivating guitar style, and hefty catalog of well-crafted original songs, she has entertained audiences around the globe in true southern style.
-An indisputable triple threat – as singer, songwriter, and guitar player - Kight's high-energy shows, with her own unique blend of "country flavored southern fried blues", appeals to fans across the genres.
+An indisputable triple threat – as singer, songwriter, and guitar player - Kight's high-energy shows, with her own unique blend of "country flavored southern fried blues", appeal to fans across the genres.

-As the living legend celebrates her 25th year as a blues artist, Kight’s long and successful career is more proof that the blues is alive and well, and that all ages relate to the emotional side of the human experience.
-“Blues is about capturing a genuine feeling and being real, rather than trying to get a lyric or phrase right,” the artist explains about her gritty over pretty style.
+As she celebrates her 25th year as a blues artist, Kight’s long and successful career is more proof that the blues is alive and well, and that all ages relate to the music.
+“The blues is about capturing a genuine feeling and being real, rather than trying to get a lyric or phrase right,” the artist explains about her gritty-over-pretty style.

 Staring death in the face twice, and living to tell about it, is her own blues story.
 And fighting her way back to the stage made the music sweeter, and the thrill of performing for live audiences more meaningful.

-Since live music made a comeback after the pandemic, in addition to the occasional solo show, Kight has been touring with “the boys,” two of her long-time band members - drummer/percussionist Gary Porter and guitarist/dobro player Ken Wynn.
+Since live music made a comeback after the pandemic, in addition to the occasional solo show, Kight has been touring as a trio, with “the boys,” two of her long-time band members - drummer/percussionist Gary Porter and guitarist/dobro player Ken Wynn.
 Kight explains how it all came together.
 "The three of us have performed in my band together for over 20 years, and Gary and Ken are like brothers to me.
 This stripped-down version with just the three of us allows for a tighter show with sweet harmonies, harp, percussion, drums, dobro, and acoustic guitars."